Northern New England Dental Loan Repayment Program

 Program Eligibility Requirements

-- Must have verifiable educational debt from a U.S. Education Lending Program.
+- Have been educated in a U.S. or Foreign Dental Schools.
+Have verifiable education debt from a U.S. Education Lending Program.

-- Must be enrolled (or be willing to become enrolled) as a Medicaid provider and be actively participating in the state’s Medicaid program in Maine, New Hampshire, or Vermont.
+- Be enrolled as a Medicaid provider and actively participating in the Medicaid program in the applicable state.

 Frequently Asked Questions